scamisay/printingService/docs/instructions.md

 You only need to have Java 8 installed, printingService-jar-with-dependencies.jar file and the CSV file you want to process.

+#regenerate target directory
+Here are created the executable file from the code.
+For this you need to be in the project directory and run on the console:

+mvn clean test compile assembly:single

 #run example

 - example file src/main/resources/jobs.csv: